Dental Health

 Written by Collins Nwokolo

 When was the last time you visited the dentist?
 One year ago?
 Two years ago?
-Or, you actually can’t recall meeting up a dentist the last time?
+Or, you actually can’t recall meeting up with a dentist the last time?
 Well, this should worry you because regular cleanings and checkups are crucial to maintaining oral health.
-Without oral exams and thorough dental evaluation, how could you know that everything is doing fine?
+Without oral exams and thorough dental evaluation, how could you know that everything is going fine?

-You should know that not visiting the dentist regularly comes with serious health risks like heart disease, strokes, gum disease and even dementia.
-Since dental health is linked to your overall wellbeing, you just can’t ignore such visits.
-More importantly, there are some signs and symptoms you must seek dental consultation immediately.
+You should know that not visiting the dentist regularly comes with serious health risks like heart disease, strokes, gum disease, and even dementia.
+Since dental health is linked to your overall well-being, you just can’t ignore such visits.

 10 Signs You Need To See The Dentist